xy-kasumi/Spark-pulser/docs/spec-spooler.md

 Spooler needs to maintain semi-realtime (freeze of more than 1sec is not allowed) connection to the Core.

+Spooler knows about grblHAL (or other Core protocol) and translates it to more friendly and universal form.
 Spooler does NOT know about G-code semantics.
 It only knows about its semantics and grblHAL protocol.
 But spooler does know about board & machine configuration (number of axes etc).